JiannanZhang/DV_RProject3/00 Doc/project3.md

 output: html_document
 ---

-Project 3 required Jeffrey and I to import a multiple large datasets into Oracle Server and call the data into RStudio for analysis.
+Project 3 required us to import a multiple large datasets into Oracle Server and call the data into RStudio for analysis.
 Below will describe the dataset and the following analysis.

-Dataset: GOVSPENDING2007, GOVSPENDING2007, GOVSPENDING2008, GOVSPENDING2009, CENSUSCOUNTY
+Dataset: GOVSPENDING2006(161 obs), GOVSPENDING2007(3024 obs), GOVSPENDING2008(4896 obs), GOVSPENDING2009(3194 obs), CENSUSCOUNTY(3194 obs)

 Description of data:
 Every year, the US Federal Government allocates money into different areas such as grants, contracts, loans, insurance, direct payments, and others.Jeffrey and I will concentrate on the Federal Spending - Others which include federal spending on items that were originally not budgeted for in the fiscal year.
 Below describes the types of funding from the federal government: